MapsPeople/mapsindoors_flutter_googlemaps/README.md

 2. Navigate to `iOS/Runner/Info.plist`.
 3. Add a new key named "GoogleMapsAPIKey" with your Google Maps API key as content.

-#### Adding MapsIndoors script specific to Google Maps, to Podfile

-After this you should navigate into the iOS folder of your flutter project and add this script to the applications Podfile: [MapsIndoors podfile Post install](https://github.com/MapsPeople/MapsIndoors-SDK-iOS/wiki/Podfile-post_install-v4)

 ## Usage

 This section has examples of code for the following tasks: